Stephen-Kennedy/atlas_transform/README.md

 Configuration Philosophy

-ATLAS 4.0 intentionally keeps paths centralized in atlas_paths.py.
+ATLAS 4.0 intentionally centralizes configuration in atlas_paths.py.

-This provides:
+This is deliberate.

+Benefits:
-	•	A single source of truth today
+	•	Single source of truth
+	•	Predictable behavior
+	•	Easier debugging

-	•	A clean future upgrade path to:
+It also preserves a clean upgrade path to:
 	•	config.yaml
-	•	environment overrides
+	•	Environment overrides
-	•	multi-vault support
+	•	Multi-vault support

 Hard-coded paths are acceptable by design at this stage.

 ⸻

 Design Principles

+ATLAS is opinionated.
+These principles are not accidental.
 	•	Single plan, multiple views
 	•	Source notes are authoritative
 	•	No duplication of task state
 	•	Local-first, AI-optional
 	•	Deterministic output
 	•	Extensible, not clever

+If a feature violates these principles, it does not belong in ATLAS.

 ⸻